Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

      Input:  None
      Output: Int - Between 1 and 6

-     Using random.randint() perform a die roll and return the number that "comes up".
+     Using random.randint(), perform a die roll and return the number that "comes up".
      '''
      pass

  def flip_coin_roll_die(n_times):
      '''
      Input:  Int - number of times to flip a coin and roll a die
-     Output: List - of tuples, length n_times, with the outcomes of flips and rolls from each time
+     Output: List - of tuples with the outcomes of the flips and rolls from each time
      '''
      pass
  ```